-Use the dazzling planet Venus to find the rather faint red planet Mars in the eastern predawn/dawn sky throughout the first week of October 2017.
-You may need binoculars to see Mars in the same binocular field of view with Venus.
-Fortunately, Venus and Mars will remain within a single binocular field for the next week or so, and these two worlds will come closest together on the sky’s dome on or near October 5.
-At that juncture, the two planets will only be 0.2o (2/5th the moon’s apparent diameter) apart.
+Before dawn around now – early October, 2017 – use the dazzling planet Venus to find the rather faint red planet Mars in the sunrise direction.
+You might need binoculars to see Mars in the same binocular field of view with Venus.
+Fortunately, Venus and Mars will remain within a single binocular field for about a week – this first week of October.
+These two worlds are closest together on the sky’s dome on or near October 5.
+At that juncture, the two planets will only be 0.2o (2/5ths of a moon-width) apart.

-The rising time of Venus and Mars into the morning sky varies worldwide.
+The rising time of Venus and Mars into the morning sky varies a bit worldwide.
+Just know that they rise before sunup, in the sunrise direction.
+If you want an exact time, you might click here for a recommended almanac.
 Given an unobstructed eastern horizon at mid-northern latitudes, the planetary twosome rises about 2 hours before sunrise.
 At temperate latitudes in the Southern Hemisphere, Venus and Mars come up in the east about one hour before the sun.
-Click here for an astronomical almanac to find out their rising times into your sky.

-From here on out, look for Mars to climb upward each day, away from the glare of sunrise, and for Venus to fall closer to the rising sun day by day.
-In other words, watch for Mars to climb above Venus after a few more days.
+As 2017 comes to a close, look for Mars to climb upward each day in the eastern sky, away from the glare of sunrise.
+Meanwhile, watch for Venus to fall closer to the rising sun day by day.

 This means that – in the coming few days – you can watch for Mars to climb higher in the east than Venus.